joshika-7/predictive-maintenance-rotating-machinery/README.md

 ## Project Overview

 This project was done collaboratively by three college students for a National Level Hackathon - i4.0 Maxbyte - PSG Tech Hackathon.
-It is split into two versions - v1_matlab where the data was analysed using MATLAB and v2_python where Python classic Machine Learning models were used on the obtained dataset.
+It is split into two versions - v1_matlab where the data was analysed using MATLAB and v2_python where Python's classic Machine Learning models were used on the obtained dataset.

 ------------------------------------------------------------------------